 1. This test is used to diagnose patients who have a skin allergy that causes a rash, swelling, and severe itching on a regular basis.
 It is an excellent way to determine whether they have a specific allergy.

-2. Allergic rhinitis that persists or recurs after treatment discontinuation.
+2. Doctors order this test for those who have allergic rhinitis that persists or recurs after treatment is stopped.

-3. A family history of pollen, food, or medication allergies.
+3. This test may be advised for patients who have a family history of pollen, food, or drug allergies.

-4. Patients who cannot avoid being exposed to house dust, chemicals, smoking, or allergens on a regular basis.
+4. Doctors order this test for patients who cannot avoid being exposed to house dust, chemicals, smoking, or allergens on a regular basis